 How much is an extended warranty on a used car?

 Extended warranties from manufacturers and third-party companies start at about $1,000 for a two-year protection plan and go up to $3,000 for a five-year plan.
 (The higher cost of the longer warranty is due in part to the greater likelihood of repairs in the fourth and fifth year of a plan, because the vehicle is older.)

-Where to buy an extended car warranty
+Where can you buy an extended car warranty?

 How We Found the Best Extended Car Warranties